zhu-rengong/Barotrauma-lua-attempt/README.md

+# Note
+This is my attempt to implement server-side lua scripting

 # Barotrauma
 Copyright © Undertow Games 2017-2019

-This is my attempt to implement server-side lua scripting

 Before downloading the source code, please read the [EULA](EULA.txt).